Kuselan: Plot

-Balakrishnan is a poor barber living in the small village of Marayoor alongside his wife Sridevi and three children.
+Balakrishnan is a poor barber living in the small village of Marayoor alongside his wife, Sridevi, and three children.
 He has a small independent barbershop in the marketplace.
 However, another barber named Shanmugam owns a much more developed independent barbershop, and he has employees and revolving chairs.
-Balakrishnan is criticized for not paying the school fees on time.
+His family criticises Balakrishnan for not paying the school fees on time.
 A local goon named Kuppusamy also disrupts the number of visitors to Balakrishnan's barbershop.
-He can get his daughter back into school after advising the nun working at his daughter's school who offers to pay the fees herself.
+He can get his daughter back into school after advising the nun working at his daughter's school, who offers to pay the fees herself.
 An actor named Nagercoli Nagaraj unexpectedly visits the village and demands heavy amounts of daily supplies.
-Kuppusamy asks why, and Nagercoil explains that Kollywood actor Superstar Ashok Kumar will be in the village for several different movie shoots.
+Kuppusamy asks why, and Nagercoil explains that Kollywood actor Superstar Ashok Kumar will be in town for several movie shoots.

-When Ashok Kumar arrives alongside several other actors participating including Nayanthara, Vijayakanth, and Nizhagal Ravi.
-They are given a huge welcome by the village.
-Due to the village being located near the Tamilnadu-Andra Pradesh Border, the Naxalite-Maoist insurgency was raging across the border the District collector advises Ashok Kumar that the filming procedure be done somewhere else for his safety.
-Ashok Kumar refuses, so heavy police reinforcements led by Sentilnathan IPS are called to the village.
-Sridevi alongside her children knows of a tale Balakrishna use to state: 30 years ago, Ashok Kumar and Balakrishna were best friends who eventually got separated as time went on.
-She and the children ask Balakrishna if they could meet Ashok Kumar and take a photo with him.
-Balakrishna is worried if Ashok had forgotten about him, being that people with fame and money usually forget about their past.
-Shanmugam's wife Sona asks Shanmugan if they could get a photo with Ashok Kumar.
-Shanmugam tried several techniques but fail.
+When Ashok Kumar arrives alongside several other actors participating, including Nayanthara, Vijayakanth, and Nizhalgal Ravi, the village gives them a huge welcome.
+Since the locality is near the Tamil Nadu-Andhra Pradesh border, the Naxalite–Maoist insurgency is raging across the border.
+The District collector told Ashok Kumar that the filming procedure should be done elsewhere for his safety, but Ashok Kumar disregarded this.
+So Senthilnathan IPS, who leads heavy police reinforcements, gets called to the village.
+Balakrishna states that 30 years ago, Ashok Kumar and Balakrishna were best friends who became distant as time passed.
+She and the children asked Balakrishna if they could meet Ashok Kumar and take a photo with him.
+Balakrishna worries that Ashok might have forgotten about him since people with fame and money usually forget about their past.
+Shanmugam's wife, Sona, asks Shanmugan if they could get a photo with Ashok Kumar.
+Shanmugam tried several techniques, but his methods were unsuccessful.